thebasitguy/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c - prints exactly "Programming is like building a multilingual puzzle.
 5-printf.c - prints exactly with proper grammar, but the outcome is a piece of art,.
 6-size.c - prints the size of various types on the computer it is compiled and run on.
+100-intel - generates the assembly code (Intel syntax) of a C code and save it in an output file.